jordandeklerk/moderndid/docs/source/index.rst

         ^^^

-        The user guide provides in-depth information on the key concepts of pyDiD with useful background information and explanation.
+        The user guide provides in-depth information on the key concepts of didpy with useful background information and explanation.

         +++